Workiva/over_react/doc/ui_component2_transition.md

 - Pros: slightly faster, improved dev experience, easier to maintain, easier integration with JS libs
 - Cons: breaks a few advanced component APIs that will require conversion, some of which will be automated with codemod

-Migration can happen at any time, and is opt-in.
-We'll provide a [codemod](#updating) to handle the simpler cases and run it as part of cleanup, but it will take manual intervention to update some components.
+Migration to UiComponent2 is opt-in and can happen at any time until the next major release of OverReact.
+A [codemod](#updating) is available to handle the simpler cases, but it will take manual intervention to update some components.

 ## Why a new base class?
 - It's not possible for us to automatically support both unsafe and safe lifecycle methods without a resolved AST in